opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 ### Point Cloud 2 Publisher ROS Node

 The point cloud 2 dataset publisher, publishes point cloud 2 messages from pre-downloaded dataset SemanticKITTI.
-It is currently being used by the ROS node [LiDAR Based Panoptic Segmentation ROS Node](#lidar-based-panoptic-segmentation-ros-node)
+It is currently being used by the ROS node [LiDAR Based Panoptic Segmentation ROS Node](#lidar-based-panoptic-segmentation-ros-node).

 You can create an instance of this node with any `DatasetIterator` object that returns `(PointCloud, Target)` as elements, to use alongside other nodes and datasets.